Evgeny77-net/toggle-vtx/README.md

 # Quick switching Hyper-V and tied services on and off

 When you use VirtualBox or VMware software on Windows PC you can meet problem with access to hardware acceleration technology Intel VT-x because it under control of Hyper-V by default.
 Also if you install Docker Desktop on Windows 10/11 today it required WSL2 that depends on Hyper-V. It's not very easy task to stop everything in Hyper-V services and allow VirtualBox for example to get all hardware advantages.
 The same about way to return back everything so you can normally start your containers early working in Docker Desktop.
-This PowerShell script solve this problem and make some automation when switching there and back.
+This PowerShell script solve this problem and make some automation when toggling.
 The **toggle-vtx.ps1** script work in command line and you should use it like this:

 `toggle-vtx.ps1 -mode docker`